laroche/tastyworks-pnl/README.md

 - For currency gains, we could also add all fees as tax free by adding a separate booking/transaction.
 - For currency gains tax calculation you can reorder all transactions of one day and use the best order to minimize tax payments.
 This is currently not done with the current source code.
+- For currency gains you don't pay taxes for negative cash.
+Review on how this is computed in detail, is it done correctly if going from negative cash to positive cash by splitting a transaction at 0 USD?
 - If you transfer USD to another bank account, you need to choose between tax-neutral and normal tax transaction.
 - In German: Stillhalterpraemien gelten auch nicht als Währungsanschaffung, sondern als Zufluss und sind daher steuer-neutral.
 Im Source wird dazu die Auszeichnung von Tastyworks